How Many Times Can I Use a Mask?

 For community use, we recommend extended use of N95s, FFP2, FFP3, CaN95s, CaN99s (respirators), and by extension, of disposable masks.
 This will also be relevant in health care settings where PPE is in short supply.
 Extended use will mitigate environmental concerns.
 More information on recycling and other methods of protecting the environment from these masks is needed.

-For certified protection, you should put on a respirator only once, and wear it for up to 8 hours, changing it if it is soiled inside (sneezing) or outside.
+For certified workplace protection, you should wear a respirator for which you have been fit tested; when fit testing is done quantitatively, this corresponds to >= 99% filtration in the inward direction, protecting the wearer.
+You should put on a respirator only once, and wear it for up to 8 hours, changing it if it is soiled inside (sneezing) or outside, or if you take it off to eat.

-The literature on extended use is sparse but encouraging.
 In Du, N95s used for 3 8-hour shifts still performed at 97%; after fourteen 8-hour shifts they were still above 80%.

 In Degesys, there was increased fit failure the more hours, the more shifts, and the more donning and doffings; however, the repeat fit test (requires >99% filtration) used in this work is a very high standard; we don’t know by how much they failed because the methodology wasn’t quantitative.